egidooo/alx-system_engineering-devops/0x00-shell_basics/README.md

-list content of current directory
+the list of content of current directory